FarzadSabahi/Deep_Super_Resolution/README.md

 ### Running the Project

-After cloning the project, navigate to the directory of the project on your local machine using a terminal or command prompt and run:
+After cloning the project, navigate to the directory of the project on your local machine using a terminal or command prompt and run either PyTorch or Tensorflow version:

+    python sup_res_torch.py
+or

-    python super_res.py
+    python sup_res_tf.py